Hello and welcome to our community! Is this your first visit?

-We spent two nights in the arenal observatory lodge (4 hour drive up form the coast past the very scenic lake arenal), did the mistico hanging bridge park on the way, We did nature walks and a lot of casual bird spotting (we are not birders by any means but you will fins lots of htem in CR with huge papparazzi style lenses on their SLRs :-) and on the way ot next spot we went thorugh la fortuna and went ot the one of the hot springs (ecotermales, whic his small and spa like, some are more like theme parks with waters slides an lots of kids kids) and to the waterfall, which is, like many CR waterfall, quite spectacular.
+We spent two nights in the arenal observatory lodge (4 hour drive up form the coast past the very scenic lake arenal), did the mistico hanging bridge park on the way, We did nature walks and a lot of casual bird spotting (we are not birders by any means but you will fins lots of spotters in CR with huge papparazzi style lenses on their SLRs :-) and on the way to next spot we went thorugh la fortuna and went to the one of the hot springs (ecotermales, which is small and spa like, some are more like theme parks with water slides an lots of kids) and to the waterfall, which is, like many CR waterfall, quite spectacular.

-We stayed in Pital for a couple of days (off the beaten track for tourists) and went to la paz waterfall gardens and the poas volcano. we then went to Monteverde wher we went horse riding, did a xzp line things and did a lot of nature walks in the forest reserves, also we made sure to pass the quaker dairy and have ice cream every day.
+We stayed in Pital for a couple of days (off the beaten track for tourists) and went to la paz waterfall gardens and the poas volcano. we then went to Monteverde where we went horse riding, did a zip line thing and did a lot of nature walks in the forest reserves, also we made sure to pass the quaker dairy and have ice cream every day.

-We drove ourselves, we were very glad of having a 4x4, although somehow you see the occasional ordinary car up there dirivng evne slower then everyone else, depsite the horribly pitted unsurfaced road/ track to get there.
+We drove ourselves, we were very glad of having a 4x4, although somehow you see the occasional ordinary car up there (driving even slower than everyone else) depsite the horribly pitted unsurfaced road/track to get there.

 You can spend a lot of cash on lots of acivites but we felt every thing we did was worth the money apart from some overpriced tourist restaurants. (food in general is nice, but not brilliant).
 Local eats in local soda's are cheap (£4) but you'll end up paying nomral UK/USA prices for food in most toursit places.
 Get used to rice and beans and chicken (Casado :-))

-Locals were friendly and helpful (especially if you try a little spanish) but some don't but nothing runs to time, so don't be in a rush anywhere :-)
+Locals were friendly and helpful (especially if you try a little spanish) most have some English but some don't.
+Nothing runs to time, so don't be in a rush anywhere :-)